OXID-eSales/paypal-checkout-documentation/configuration.rst

    .. _adjust-prefix:

 #.
-Make sure that under :menuselection:`Shop Settings --> Payment Methods`, you have entered the name of each payment method in the :guilabel:`Name` field as you want it to appear during checkout.
+Under :menuselection:`Shop Settings --> Payment Methods`, make sure you have entered the name of each payment method in the :guilabel:`Name` field as you want it to appear during checkout.

    Check whether you want to remove the `PayPal` prefix from the payment methods provided by :productname:`PayPal Checkout`.
 Example: The name displayed during checkout should be `Bancontact` instead of `PayPal Bancontact`.